pacopink/colorize_it/readme.txt

 ========= General Information ==========
-I am analyzing msg trace files that containse with multiple dialogs/transactions for a single call session in plaint txt file.
-It is crazily difficult to keep track on each transaction in mind while reading it in plaint text mode.
+I am analyzing msg trace files that containing multiple dialogs/transactions for a single call session, It is crazily difficult to keep track on each transaction in mind while reading it in plain text mode.
-So I develop this webapp based from python flask to upload my message trace file, and automatically recognize the type, then select a suitable parser to:
+So I develop this python flask webapp to upload my message trace file, and automatically recognize the type, then select a suitable parser to:
 1. parse the message trace into message blocks.
 2. categrize each blocks' category and subtypes